aideo/php-commons-phpspreadsheet/README.md

-# ideo/commons
+# ideo/commons-phpspreadsheet
-Provides reusable components with small granularity.
+It provides reusable components with small granularity of PhpSpreadsheet.